 - Increased nutrients – Mushrooms contain potassium, selenium, vitamin D, and fiber, among other nutrients.

-Plus, IMO, Mushroom Breakfast Sausage Patties just taste better than plain old sausage patties.
+Plus, IMO, Mushroom Breakfast Sausage Patties taste waaaay better than plain sausage patties.
 Better-Tasting Breakfast Sausage (with Mushrooms!) #HealthyKitchenHack via @TspCurry Click To Tweet

 Better-Tasting Breakfast Sausage (with Mushrooms!)